Karol-Gawlowski/ADSWP_NN/README.md

 Repository Structures:
 1)Main codes: "The_actuary"
 2)Functions:
-    2.1) Folder "Models" - contain the models used for the training 2.2) Init: contains encoding steps and other functions used 2.3) Init_Py: used to connect R with PY
+    - Folder "Models": contain the models used for the training
+    - Init: contains encoding steps and other functions used
+    - Init_Py: used to connect R with PY